 This is putting other chickens at the show at risk, and could be considered irresponsible and unfair.
 If you plan on showing chickens, it may be important to confirm if you have Marek's disease in your show birds or not.
 Remember that some other diseases look like Marek's.
 A blood test might be worth your time and money if showing chickens is very important to you.

 Can I breed and sell birds that have been exposed to Marek's disease?

 Again, this is putting other chickens and chicken keepers at risk.
 If you wish to breed and sell birds, it might be worth your time and money to get a blood test run on your breeding birds to be sure if they have Marek's (or not).
 While they cannot transmit the disease vertically (through the egg), any hatched chicks would become exposed upon hatching.
 It is possible to hatch eggs in an incubator even if the flock is Marek's positive, but EXTREMELY good bio-security measures would need to be taken and the chicks would need to be raised in nearly clean-room levels of bio-security.
 It would require a great deal of effort and dedication to keep the chicks from becoming accidentally exposed until the point of sale.

 It may also be possible to sell hatching eggs, if you exercise extreme caution about accidental exposure of the eggs or packing materials to the virus.
 It would also be ethical to let potential buyers know of the risk.

 Can I give one of my Marek's exposed chickens to someone else that has Marek's?

-This would be risky and is generally not a good idea.
+This would be risky.
 There are now several strains of Marek's, some of which have mutated.
 There is a chance that the strain that your birds have is different than the one in someone else's flock.
 If this were the case, it could infect both your bird and theirs and cause a new flush of symptomatic birds.
 Especially if any of the birds already have compromised immune systems!
 Do this only if the risks are acceptable.
 It might only complicate the problem.